-a. mag turn for consideration, is published in a newspaper, azine, or other periodical or is broadcast by radio or r ision; or b.
-Appe ears: (1) In a pamphlet, circular, flier, billboard or other sign, bumper sticker, or similar form of written communi- cation; or (2) On an internet website.
-2. catic publ on rela n communication" means a written or oral communi- ating to a campaign for nomination or election to ce or office of a political party or to a campaign on a 3. eering" includes the posting, using, or distributing po- s or literature: a. the of for of in or vote ng the time an early voting polling place is open for conduct of early voting, a person may not electioneer r against any candidate, measure, or political party within 100 feet of an outside door through which a r may enter the building or structure in which the v voting polling place is located. b. used time ing c scrib tions entity that owns or controls a public building being as an early voting polling place may not, at any during the early voting period, prohibit electioneer- on the building's premises outside of the area de- bed in 1.b, above, but may enact reasonable regula- concerning the time, place, and manner of tioneering. to us for p Limi se Co private ted pu llege e purp ublic 1 strict does not permit external individuals or groups District facilities to access students, faculty, or staff poses, including gathering signatures for petitions. forum areas are designated at each campus for this GD(LEGAL)] Recreational Use use ties, of the such not in e Colle as th the Conference Services Department is required for ege District's indoor and outdoor recreational facili- ne gym, tennis courts, and the like when the facilities by the College District or for another scheduled pur- Emergency Use sign ase of emergencies or disasters, the District President or de- nee may authorize the use of College District facilities by civil ense, health, or emergency service authorities.
+- a.
+In return for consideration, is published in a newspaper, magazine, or other periodical or is broadcast by radio or television; or - b.
+Appears: - (1) In a pamphlet, circular, flier, billboard or other sign, bumper sticker, or similar form of written communication; or - (2) On an internet website. - "Campaign communication" means a written or oral communication relating to a campaign for nomination or election to public office or office of a political party or to a campaign on a measure. - 3.
+"Electioneering" includes the posting, using, or distributing political signs or literature: - a.
+During the time an early voting polling place is open for the conduct of early voting, a person may not electioneer for or against any candidate, measure, or political party in or within 100 feet of an outside door through which a voter may enter the building or structure in which the early voting polling place is located. - b.
+The entity that owns or controls a public building being used as an early voting polling place may not, at any time during the early voting period, prohibit electioneering on the building's premises outside of the area described in 1.b, above, but may enact reasonable regulations concerning the time, place, and manner of electioneering.

+The College District does not permit external individuals or groups to use College District facilities to access students, faculty, or staff for private purposes, including gathering signatures for petitions.
+Limited public forum areas are designated at each campus for this purpose.
+[See GD(LEGAL)]